andyzhangx/demo/linux/azuredisk/azuredisk-attachment-debugging.md

-## Debug Azure disk attachment issue
+## Debug Azure disk attach/detach/mount/read/write issue
 There is some corner case in the before that k8s agent could not recognize the correct azure data disk.

  - Note: